Diamondback Firearms Review [2026]: Complete Guide to All Models

 Performance Scores

-A double stack with a barrel just a half-inch longer than that found on the company’s DB9, it is roughly the same size as the Glock 43X and comes with a flush-fit 12+1 shot magazine while an extended 17+1 shot mag, complete with a grip sleeve, is available.
+With a barrel just a half-inch longer than the DB9, it’s roughly the same size as the Glock 43X and comes with a flush-fit 12+1 shot magazine while an extended 17+1 shot magazine with grip sleeve is available.

 Complete with a Nitrided stainless steel barrel, an integrated trigger safety, 3-dot Glock-pattern sights, as well as front and rear slide serrations, these are an interesting alternative for those looking for an American-made carry gun with a decent magazine capacity.